 Recognizing a Cactus Damaged by Cold

 When you have a cactus damaged by cold, how can you tell?
 The first sign of freeze damage to cactus plants is softened tissue.
-This tissue often turns white, initially.
-However, in time the damaged areas of the plant turn black and decay.
-Finally, the freeze damaged parts of the succulent will fall off.
+This tissue often turns white initially.
+However, in time, the damaged areas of the plant turn black and decay.
+Finally, the freeze-damaged parts of the succulent will fall off.

 How to Care for a Frozen Cactus

 When you see your cactus tips or trunks turn from green to white to purple, don’t take any action.
 The odds are good that the cactus will heal itself.
-But when those tips turn from green to white to black, you will need to prune.
+However, when those tips turn from green to white to black, you will need to prune.
 Wait until a sunny day later in the spring season to be sure that the cold weather has passed.
 Then snip off the black parts.

 This means that you cut off the arm tips or even remove the “head” of the cactus if it is black.
 Cut at a joint if the cactus is jointed.
 Don’t hesitate to act once the cactus parts have blackened.
 The black portions are dead and rotting.
 Failure to remove them can spread decay and kill the entire cactus.

 Assuming things go according to plan, your pruning will help in reviving a frozen cactus.
 In a few months, the chopped section will sprout some new growth.
 It won’t look exactly the same, but the parts of the cactus damaged by cold will be gone.